quarkiverse/quarkus-resteasy-problem/TROUBLESHOOTING.md

 // or
 throw new WebApplicationException(Response.status(400).build());
 ```
-Exception Mapper will be triggered as expected, and the response will look like this:
+matching Exception Mapper will be triggered as expected, and the response will look like this:
 ```json
 {
   "status": 400,